The footwear industry is a multibillion-dollar industry, with supply chains that span internationally.

 - Other adhesives and leather-preserving substances

 Not only are these hazardous to the workers that regularly handle them, but these substances can easily leak into the environment and create hazardous pollution to the people and organisms that are exposed to them.
+This underscores the importance of ensuring that footwear manufacturers comply with international standards for the safety and quality of their products in terms of material and chemical properties.

 Read more: Pollution of Shared Resources